 Full disclosure: Up until this year, I focused my entire beauty routine on my skincare and makeup, and completely neglected my body.
 But I recently remembered the sheer joy of a Body Shop Body Butter (I've never found such indulgent scents in any other brand).
 Now this Body Yogurt has become my new BFF.
 The hyaluronic acid locks in moisture, and it's light as a feather to apply.
 My skin is thanking me.

 Primers are a new The Body Shop find for me, but this little wonder product gives me picture-perfect skin even on days I feel far from it.
 My foundation goes on smoother, my pores are concealed and the mattifying effect keeps my oily skin from looking shiny throughout the day.

 A red lipstick is still my go-to when I need a makeup pick-me-up.
 I loved these lipsticks way back when, and I still use them now.
 I say if it ain't broke, don't fix it.
 This bold matte lippie in New Orleans Scarlet is my absolute fave.
 The high-purity pigments used are enriched with Community Trade Brazil nut oil and beeswax for a nourishing, long-lasting finish.
 And like me, it's vegetarian.

-The Drops of Youth range is a new addition to my bathroom cabinet, but it's fast becoming a real favourite.
-Whilst I'm not too concerned with anti-ageing at the moment, I realise my 28-year-old skin could do with being looked after a little more.
-Drops of Youth is formulated to "tackle the first signs of ageing before they become clearly visible."
+The Drops of Youth range is a new addition to my bathroom cabinet, but it's fast becoming a real favorite.
+Whilst I'm not too concerned with aging at the moment, I realize my 28-year-old skin could do with being looked after a little more.
+Drops of Youth is formulated to "tackle the first signs of aging before they become clearly visible."
 Just what I need—prevention is better than cure, as they say.
 This concentrate (which I apply morning and evening) is enriched with plant stem cells, glycerine and oils to leave skin instantly smoother and replenished with moisture.